Darius Henderson: Nottingham Forest

 Henderson joined Nottingham Forest in January 2013, agreeing a short-term deal to run until the end of the season, after Millwall agreed to allow him to leave on a free transfer to help cut their wage bill.
 In June 2013, Henderson agreed a further two-year deal with Forest, with an option of a third year.

 Final playing years

 On 1 August 2014, Henderson signed a three-year contract with Leyton Orient.
 On 24 July 2015, Henderson joined Scunthorpe United.

 On 5 February 2016, Henderson signed for Coventry City, before going on to join Mansfield Town in August.
 He scored his first goal for Mansfield in a 3–1 win against Notts County on 8 October 2016.

-Henderson signed for National League side Eastleigh in January 2017, leaving them by mutual in April after two appearances for the club.
+Henderson signed for National League team Eastleigh in January 2017, leaving them by mutual in April after two appearances for the club.
 Following his retirement, Henderson confirmed that by the end of his playing career he could not head the ball properly, due to the deterioration of the cartilage in his neck.